-I. The Impact of Nuclear War on New Zealand
+11. The Impact of Nuclear War on New Zealand

-now very understandable reasons, people are concerned, and even frightened, don't the prospect of a nuclear war.
-The preceding section showed that the mosts on health in New Zealand of a Northern Hemisphere nuclear war (including a strack on Australia) are likely to be predominantly psychological and effection of the psychological problems would be reduced by the dissemination of factual and useful information.
+For very understandable reasons, people are concerned, and even frightened, about the prospect of a nuclear war.
+The preceding section showed that the impacts on health in New Zealand of a Northern Hemisphere nuclear war (including an attack on Australia) are likely to be predominantly psychological and socioeconomic.
+It went on to suggest that many of the psychological problems could be reduced by the dissemination of factual and useful information.

-If, them, New Seelanders understood that a major nuclear war (in which this country was not directly attacked) would not cause them harm through fallout and ther weapon effects, how would New Seeland emerge from this unprecedented stastrophe?
+If, then, New Zealanders understood that a major nuclear war (in which this country was not directly attacked) would not cause them harm through fallout and other weapon effects, how would New Zealand emerge from this unprecedented catastrophe?
 (438).

-he major impact of a nuclear war in which New Zealand was not directly attacked muld be on the economy, and accordingly on the lifestyles of New Zealanders, mpending on the extent of the conflict, external trade would be reduced to a treater or lesser degree, either immediately or over a short period of time.

-The state of export markets would result in large surpluses of agricultural products, a particular.
-Loss of imports would affect production in all sectors of the emember.
-Some industries would not be able to continue once stocks of imported in materials had run down.
-Other industries would experience the loss of uports indirectly as inputs from other import-dependent sectors of the economy reclined.
+The major impact of a nuclear war in which New Zealand was not directly attacked would be on the economy, and accordingly on the lifestyles of New Zealanders.
+Depending on the extent of the conflict, external trade would be reduced to a greater or lesser degree, either immediately or over a short period of time.
+Loss of export markets would result in large surpluses of agricultural products, in particular.
+Loss of imports would affect production in all sectors of the economy.
+Some industries would not be able to continue once stocks of imported raw materials had run down.
+Other industries would experience the loss of imports indirectly as inputs from other import-dependent sectors of the economy declined.

-my associate New Zealand's current high living standard with an internationally-linked economy, which, until recently, has experienced significant worth rates.
-Without a large degree of external trade, living standards in New Healand (as indicated by overall consumption) could be reduced.
-It is this international linkage which makes New Zealand vulnerable to the effects of a major nuclear war.
-If New Zealand was more self-sufficient (vis.
-It reliant on external trade) then the impact would be reduced, but so too may withe overall standard of living.
+Many associate New Zealand's current high living standard with an internationally-linked economy, which, until recently, has experienced significant growth rates.
+Without a large degree of external trade, living standards in New Zealand (as indicated by overall consumption) could be reduced.
+Yet it is this international linkage which makes New Zealand vulnerable to the effects of a major nuclear war.
+If New Zealand was more self-sufficient (viz. less reliant on external trade) then the impact would be reduced, but so too may be the overall standard of living.

-A this section:
+In this section:

-- Methodologies for exploring the socioeconomic impact of nuclear war on New lealand will be briefly outlined. - The degree of New Lealand's dependence on external trade will be established. - (iii) Some indications of the immediate and long run effects on the New Tealand economy of various nuclear war scenarios will be given. - (iv) Some scenarios of possible external determinants of New Tealand's future in the aftermath of a nuclear war will be presented. - (v) Some possible responses by decison-makers in New Lealand to the threat of a nuclear war will be discussed in terms of different planning modes. - (vi) More detailed developments of the outcomes for different planning modes will be presented.
+- (i) Methodologies for exploring the socioeconomic impact of nuclear war on New Zealand will be briefly outlined. - (ii) The degree of New Zealand's dependence on external trade will be established. - (iii) Some indications of the immediate and long run effects on the New Zealand economy of various nuclear war scenarios will be given. - (iv) Some scenarios of possible external determinants of New Zealand's future in the aftermath of a nuclear war will be presented. - (v) Some possible responses by decison-makers in New Zealand to the threat of a nuclear war will be discussed in terms of different planning modes. - (vi) More detailed developments of the outcomes for different planning modes will be presented.

-11:2 Scenarios and System Responses
+11.2 Scenarios and System Responses